thavinb/AmpRecon/README.md

 - `plate_name`: a plate identifier.

-A valid In-Country manifest should look like the representative example below.
+A valid In-Country manifest would look like the representative example below.
 Please note that the manifest is expected to be a **tab-separated** file.

 | sample_id | primer_panel | barcode_number | barcode_sequence | partner_sample_id | collection_date | collection_location | collection_country | study | well | plate_name | is_control |
 |-----------|--------------|----------------|------------------|-------------------|-----------------|--------------------|--------------------|-------|------|------------| ----------|